Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Experimental results

-We also tested the proposed method on the Darmstadt Noise Dataset \cite{DND} which is a dataset composed of $50$ real-noisy images.
-It relies on taking sets of images of a static scene with different ISO values, where the nearly noise-free low-ISO image is carefully post-processed to derive the ground-truth.
-To make this dataset even more realistic, ground-truth images are hidden from the users to avoid any bias in the evaluation.
-To compute standard metrics on denoised images, the user has to upload them on the official website\footnote{https://noise.visinf.tu-darmstadt.de/} where the computation is done automatically.

-The real noise can be modeled as a Poisson-Gaussian noise, itself approximated with a heteroscedastic Gaussian noise whose variance is intensity-dependent:
+In order to demonstrate the applicability of our method on real-world data, we tested the performance on Darmstadt Noise Dataset \cite{DND}.
+This popular dataset is composed of $50$ real-noisy photographs, for which ground-truth images are not disclosed to avoid any bias in the evaluation (denoising results can only be evaluated online at \href{https://noise.visinf.tu-darmstadt.de/}{https://noise.visinf.tu-darmstadt.de/}).
+The real noise on the photographs of this dataset can be modeled as a Poisson-Gaussian noise, which is further approximated with a heteroscedastic Gaussian noise whose variance is intensity-dependent:

-where $(a, b) \in \mathbb{R}^{+} \times \mathbb{R}^{+}$ are the noise parameters and operator $\operatorname{diag}(.)$ constructs the diagonal matrix associated to the input vector.
-For each noisy image, the authors of \cite{DND} calculated the adequate noise parameters $(a, b)$ based on this model and made them available to the user.
-To apply Gaussian denoisers on these noisy images, and in particular the proposed method, a stabilization of variance is necessary.
-We used the generalized Anscombe transform \cite{Anscombe} to that end as in \cite{DND}.
+where $(a, b) \in \mathbb{R}^{+}_\ast \times \mathbb{R}^{+}_\ast$ are the noise parameters and $\operatorname{diag}$ is the vector-to-matrix diagonal operator.
+For each noisy image, the authors \cite{DND} calculated the adequate noise parameters $(a, b)$ based on this model and made them available to the user.
+Moreover, they evaluated their own network N$^3$Net \cite{n3net} on this dataset.
+As no training set is provided for this challenge \cite{DND}, N$^3$Net was trained on academic image databases corrupted by synthetic heteroscedastic Gaussian noise with noise parameters $(a, b)$ similar to those previously calculated in \cite{DND}.
+Same training protocol was used for DnCNN \cite{dncnn}.
+Both DnCNN \cite{dncnn} and N$^3$Net \cite{n3net} will serve as comparison baselines for dataset-based methods.
+To apply denoisers dedicated to Gaussian noise removal such as LIChI, a variance-stabilizing transformation (VST) is necessary beforehand.
+We used the generalized Anscombe transform \cite{Anscombe} to that end.

-Figure \ref{photo2} shows a qualitative comparison of the results obtained with state-of-the-art Gaussian denoisers.
-Since the real noise is relatively low, it is difficult to really differentiate between all methods.
-However, the good news is that this experiment proves that Gaussian denoisers are able to handle real noise in a decent way via variance stabilization.
-Table \ref{dnd_res} compares the average PSNR obtained on this dataset for different methods.
-LIChI obtains the second best score, surpassing BM3D \cite{BM3D} which was so far the best unsupervised method on this dataset, and further closing the gap with FFDNet \cite{ffdnet}, a supervised neural network trained on a large set of images artificially corrupted with Gaussian noise.
+PSNR results are reported in Table \ref{dnd_res}.
+It turns out that LIChI obtained the best score, surpassing BM3D \cite{BM3D} which was so far the best single-image method on this dataset, further closing the gap with dataset-based methods.
+This good performance is partly explained by the fact that noise in real-world photographs is generally low, which benefits our method (see Table \ref{resultsPSNR}).
+In terms of visual comparison (see Fig. \ref{photo2}), same conclusions can be drawn as for Gaussian noise.
+Indeed, our method produces much less eye-catchy artifacts than \cite{BM3D, nlridge} and is visually similar to the eye-pleasing results of a supervised neural network such as DnCNN \cite{dncnn}.